kevin143carr/tarpon-installer/README.md

 The syntax is: POPLIST "Message in double quotes" INPUTFILE <filename to read> or you can do INPUTLIST "one,two,three,four"\
 The result selection can be used as a variable of the action key\
 **Example:**
-*getusernames = POPLIST::Please choose a username::INPUTFILE c:\path\usernames.txt::getusernamesfilevariable*\
+*getusernames = POPLIST::Please choose a username::INPUTFILE::c:\path\usernames.txt::getusernamesfilevariable*\
 **Example:**
-*getusernames = POPLIST::Please choose a username::INPUTLIST "JAMES, FRED, MARY, JOHN"::getusernameslistvariable*
+*getusernames = POPLIST::Please choose a username::INPUTLIST::"JAMES, FRED, MARY, JOHN"::getusernameslistvariable*

 dothisactionnext1 = MSGBOX "You chose %getusernamesfilevariable%"\
 dothisactionnext2 = MSGBOX "You chose %getusernameslistvariable%"